-The Michael Collyer Memorial Fellowship – The Collyer Fellowship awards a yearly scholarship to a graduating college Senior interested in pursuing a screenwriting career.
+The Michael Collyer Memorial Fellowship – The Collyer Fellowship awards a yearly scholarship to a young person between 18-25 interested in pursuing a screenwriting career.
 The winner receives a stipend and a year’s mentorship with a professional writer.

 The Helen Deutsch Writing Workshops – are the signature program of the Writers Guild Initiative.
 These workshops share the tools of storytelling with a range of invisible communities and groups that are not often heard in the public discourse.
 Since the current COVID-19 pandemic, we’ve worked to create models of our workshops that are fully online.
 You can view a list of our partner organizations here.

 Past WGI programs: